 • Unwillingness to participate in the study

 Collected data from google sheet was exported to excel for cleaning and imported into Stata/IC 15 statistics/data analysis software for data analysis.
 Categorical variables were presented as frequencies and percentages.
 Analysis of the KAP was done using the scaler scoring method.
 Questions with multiple responses were assigned 1 point and 0 for unanswered questions.
-Other questions with three responses were assigned 0,1and 2.
-For each respondent, a maximum score of 22, 6 and 13 were awarded for correctly answering all questions, good attitudes and good practices in that order.
+Other questions with three responses were assigned 0, 1 and 2.
+For each respondent, a maximum score of 22, 6 and 13 were awarded for correctly answering all questions on good knowledge, good attitudes and good practices in that order.
 Independent t-test, one-way ANOVA and chi-square test were used to analyze and compare demographic characteristics to knowledge, practices and attitude to know statistically significant variables at p values of 5%.
 The linear regression model was used to analyze factors associated with knowledge, attitude and practices on COVID-19.

 The study received participation from three hundred and thirty-nine (369) people.
 Out of this, the majority, 231 (62.6%) were males.
 A greater number, 156 (42.3%) of participants were within the 26-33 age bracket while the least, 26 (7.1%) were in the 42-64 age category.
 More than half, 207 (56.1%) were not health workers.
 Almost all, 356 (96.5) were Christians and had attained tertiary education.
 Also, most, 221 (60.0%) and 215 (58.3) of study respondents earned an average income of more than ¢1000 and were Akans, respectively.
 Again, the majority, 123 (33.3%) respondents were residents of the Greater Accra region, this was followed by the Ashanti and Eastern region (Table 1).